ytorg/Yotter/README.md

 6. [env] Install the required libraries:
     - `python3 pip install -r requirements.txt`
-       > If you get errors, try running step 5c2 again of use `--user` option.
+       > If you get errors, try running `source venv/bin/activate` again of use `--user` option.

 7. [env] Initialize and prepare the database.
     - `flask db init`